dotnet/csharpstandard/standard/types.md

 >
 > *end example*

-#### §Nullable-Warning-Context Nullable warning context
+#### §Nullable-Warning-Context Nullable warning setting

-This context controls whether nullable warnings are issued by the compiler.
+This settings controls whether nullable warnings are issued by the compiler.

 The compiler uses static flow analysis to determine the null state of any reference variable.
-When the nullable warning context is enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null* or *maybe null*, and
+When nullable warnings are enabled, a reference variable’s null state (§Nullabilities-And-Null-States) is either *not null*, *maybe null*, or *maybe default* and

 - A warning shall be generated if a reference variable that has been determined to be *maybe null*, is dereferenced.
 - The state of a reference variable is *maybe null* unless the compiler can determine one of two conditions:
   1. The variable has been definitely assigned a non-`null` value.
   1. The variable or expression has been checked against `null` before dereferencing it.

-Some warnings are generated regardless of the state of the nullable annotation context.
+Some warnings are generated when the nullable context is set to *warnings*.
 (Examples include throwing a value that may be `null`, and dereferencing a possibly null reference.)
-Other warnings are generated only if both the nullable warning context and the nullable annotation context are enabled.
+Other warnings are generated only if the nullable context is enabled.
 (Examples include converting a null literal or possible null value to a non-nullable type, possible null reference assignment, and possible null reference return.)

 ### §Nullabilities-And-Null-States Nullabilities and null states